openhab/org.openhab.binding.zwave/doc/wintop/multisensor_0_0.md

 ### Parameter 6: The temperature offset

 An offset for the temperature.
-Param1,2: A signed integer to determine the offset off the temperature.
+<p&gtParam1,2: A signed integer to determine the offset off the temperature.</p&gt
 Values in the range -10 to 10 may be set.

 The manufacturer defined default value is ```0```.